rackerlabs/support-how-to/content/cloud-images/sharing-images-in-the-cloud-control-panel.md

--   You are a hobbyist who has used **boot.rackspace.com** to create an image of an exotic operating system that Rackspace doesn't offer as a base image choice, and you'd like other members of your Exotic OS Users' Group to be able to boot servers from your image.
+-   You are a hobbyist who has used **boot.rackspace.com** to create an image of an exotic operating system that Rackspace doesn't offer as a base image choice, and you'd like other members of your exotic OS users' group to be able to boot servers from your image.
 -   You work in a company where each department has its own Rackspace cloud account, and department A has configured a server to run optimally.
 Instead of department B performing the same